 Where Should I Clean to Get Rid of Drain Flies?

-When you want to get rid of drain flies you should clean all dirty garbage containers.
+When you want to get rid of drain flies or small flies in house all of a sudden, you should clean all dirty garbage containers.
 Also, clean the wet lint that gathers underneath your washing machine.
 Even clean up any standing water that accumulates under the pots containing houseplants.

 What do Drain Fly Larvae Look Like?